CosX/Mithril/README.md

 Mithril
 =======

-A 2D RPG developed in Unity/C#
+A 2D RPG developed in Unity/C#.
+Check out https://github.com/CosX/Mithril/wiki for more information!